abhinavmanocha/RockPaperScissors/README.md

 # Overview

-This project was developed to mimic a rock paper scissors game but with a hammer, sword, armour.
+- This project was developed to mimic a rock paper scissors game but with a hammer, sword, armour.
 A hammer can defeat armour, but not a sword.
 A sword can defeat a hammer, but cannot defeat armour.
 Lastly, armour can defeat a sword, but not a hammer.

 # Installation
+- Download the release
+- Run the .exe file in terminal